One person arrested in Hutchinson on multiple drug-related charges

 During the execution of the search warrant, authorities seized 44 balloons with each balloon containing .5 grams black tar heroin, 14 Oxycodone 30mg pills, methamphetamine, and drug paraphernalia.

-Randall J. Sipes, of Hutchinson, was arrested for (1) Possession of Heroin with intent to distribute, (2) Possession of Oxycodone with intent to distribute, (3) Possession of Paraphernalia with intent to distribute, (4) Possession of methamphetamine, (5) Possession of paraphernalia.
+Randall J. Sipes, of Hutchinson, was arrested for possession of Heroin with intent to distribute, possession of Oxycodone with intent to distribute, possession of paraphernalia with intent to distribute, possession of methamphetamine, possession of paraphernalia.